Do You Get To Keep Your Tax Refunds in Bankruptcy?

 Below is some general information on how to maximize your take‑home pay and reduce any amount of your tax refund you may be required to turn over to the bankruptcy trustee.

-Due to the changes that were made in the tax laws in 2019 and the changes that were made to the W‑4 withholding form in 2020 many people now mistakenly over withhold on their federal taxes.
-This causes and individuals take home pay to be less than it should be and results in an increased tax refund.
+Due to the changes that were made in the tax laws in 2019 and the changes that were made to the W‑4 withholding form in 2020, many people now mistakenly over-withhold their federal taxes.
+This causes an individual’s take-home pay to be less than it should be and results in an increased tax refund.
 This problem can be further compounded if your Trustee requests you turn over a portion of your tax refund.
-Filling out a new W‑4 form can result in increased take home paychecks while slightly reducing your tax refund.
-It is recommended that you complete and submit to your employer an updated W‑4 form so that your employer can withhold the correct federal income tax pay.
+Filling out a new W‑4 form can result in increased take-home paychecks while slightly reducing your tax refund.
+It is recommended that you complete and submit to your employer an updated W‑4 form so that your employer can withhold the correct federal income tax payments.